 Benjamin Mako Hill is a social scientist, technologist, and activist.
 In all three roles, he works to understand why some attempts at peer production — like Wikipedia and Linux — build large volunteer communities while the vast majority never attract even a second contributor.
-He is an Assistant Professor in the Department of Communication at the University of Washington.
-He is also a faculty affiliate at the Berkman Center for Internet and Society and an affiliate at the Institute for Quantitative Social Science — both at Harvard University.
+He is an Assistant Professor in the Department of Communication at the University of Washington and a founding member of the Community Data Science Collective.
+He is also an Adjunct Assistant Professor in UW's Department of Human-Centered Designed, a faculty affiliate at the Berkman Center for Internet and Society, and an affiliate at the Institute for Quantitative Social Science — both at Harvard University.

 He has also been a leader, developer, and contributor to the free and open source software community for more than a decade as part of the Debian and Ubuntu projects.
 He is the author of several best-selling technical books, a member of the Free Software Foundation board of directors and an advisor to the Wikimedia Foundation.
 Hill has a Masters degree from the MIT Media Lab and a PhD from MIT in an interdepartmental program between the Sloan School of Management and the Media Lab.